 If you are someone who needs to check the strength or quality of your current network from time to time, this app provides you all the info in an elegant card fashion along with a customizable menu bar icon.

 3. WiFi Explorer

-WiFi Explorer is one of the highest rated WiFi analyser apps on the Mac App Store and rightfully so.
-The app does a great job at scanning, monitoring and troubleshooting wireless networks.
+WiFi Explorer is one of the highest rated WiFi analyzer apps on the Mac App Store and rightfully so.
+The app does a great job at scanning, monitoring, and troubleshooting wireless networks.

-The app provides various real time graphs for network details, signal strength and spectrum which it makes it much more intuitive for even a normal person to effectively use the app.
+The app provides various real-time graphs for network details, signal strength, and spectrum which makes it much more intuitive for even a normal person to effectively use the app.
 Apart from the details of your connected network, the graphs also display all the networks your device can connect to, along with all their details which comes in really handy for choosing the strongest access point for your computer.
 A bonus feature of this app is that you can save all the results for a later review and even export all the network details as a CSV file.